-(iii) Fort Norman's traditional lands lying within the Sahtu Settlement Region, (iv) Fort Franklin's traditional lands lying within the Sahtu Settlement Region; (c) within the Deh Cho Region (i) the Town of Hay River, the Hay River Corridor and Enterprise, (ii) the Village of Fort Simpson, (iii) the remainder of the Deh Cho Region lying within the New Western Territory; (d) within the North Slave Region (i) the City of Yellowknife and the Ingraham Trail area, (ii) the remainder of the Tli Cho Region lying within the New Western Territory; (e) within the South Slave Region (i) the Town of Fort Smith, (ii) the remainder of the Treaty 8 area including Ndilo and Dettah and unsurrendered lands East of the Treaty 8 area lying within the New Western Territory.
-5 Form of government (3) The form of government for each district shall be the form set out in respect of that district in the Schedule.
-15 Legislative powers (4) In each district, the legislative branch may make laws in relation to matters coming within the following classes of subjects: (a) culture, recreation and language; (b) pre-school, primary and secondary education; (c) training and upgrading; 20 (d) public housing and housing support programs; (e) delivery of health care and social services, including child welfare; (f) tribal or municipal infrastructure; (g) economic development; (h) regulation and management of socio-economic development agreements; (i) tribal and municipal administration of justice and delivery of police and corrections 25 services; (j) renewable resource management including migratory birds and marine mammals; (k) ownership of lands, including surface and subsurface title; (l) management and administration of lands and waters; (m) ownership and administration of district parks; 30 (n) taxation of property;(o) agriculture;(p) management of wills and estates;(q) intoxicants; 35 (r) lotteries; (s) official languages, in addition to the English and French languages; (t) fiscal policy and relations, including direct taxation, other than personal and corporate income tax, within the district in order to raise money for district purposes; and (u) solemnization of marriage.
+(iii) Fort Norman's traditional lands lying within the Sahtu Settlement Region, (iv) Fort Franklin's traditional lands lying within the Sahtu Settlement Region; (c) within the Deh Cho Region (i) the Town of Hay River, the Hay River Corridor and Enterprise, (ii) the Village of Fort Simpson, (iii) the remainder of the Deh Cho Region lying within the New Western Territory; (d) within the North Slave Region 5 (i) the City of Yellowknife and the Ingraham Trail area, (ii) the remainder of the Tli Cho Region lying within the New Western Territory; (e) within the South Slave Region (i) the Town of Fort Smith, (ii) the remainder of the Treaty 8 area including Ndilo and Dettah and unsurrendered lands East of the Treaty 8 area lying within the New Western Territory.
+10 Form of government (3) The form of government for each district shall be the form set out in respect of that district in the Schedule.
+15 Legislative (4) In each district, the legislative branch may make laws in relation to matters coming within powers the following classes of subjects: (a) culture, recreation and language; 20 (b) pre-school, primary and secondary education; 20 (c) training and upgrading; (d) public housing and housing support programs;(e) delivery of health care and social services, including child welfare; (f) tribal or municipal infrastructure; 25 (g) economic development; (h) regulation and management of socio-economic development agreements; (i) tribal and municipal administration of justice and delivery of police and corrections services; (j) renewable resource management including migratory birds and marine mammals;(k) ownership of lands, including surface and subsurface title; 30 (1) management and administration of lands and waters; (m) ownership and administration of district parks; (n) taxation of property; (o) agriculture; 35 (p) management of wills and estates;(q) intoxicants;(r) lotteries; (s) official languages, in addition to the English and French languages; (t) fiscal policy and relations, including direct taxation, other than personal and corporate income tax, within the district in order to raise money for district purposes; and (u) solemnization of marriage.
 40 Limitation (5) No law may be made pursuant to paragraph (4)(s) that reduces rights in respect of the English and French languages or reduces services provided in English and French as those rights or services existed on the day this Act comes into force.
-45 Additional authority (6) In each district, the authority of the legislative branch of district government extends to those classes of subjects that are assigned exclusively to the Legislatures of the Provinces and that are not expressly enumerated as a class within the classes of subjects over which the Legislature of the Territory has exclusive authority and to such other classes of subjects as may be transferred to the legislative branch of disctrict government by the Parliament of Canada.
-50 Transfer of powers (7) After the establishment of a district government, it may request the Chief Executive Officer in Executive Council to accept a grant of the right to exercise any of the powers set out in 55 subsection (4) to the Government of the New Western Territory or to the Legislature.
+45 Additional authority (6) In each district, the authority of the legislative branch of district government extends to those classes of subjects that are assigned exclusively to the Legislatures of the Provinces and that are not expressly enumerated as a class within the classes of subjects over which the Legislature of the Territory has exclusive authority and to such other classes of subjects as may be transferred to the legislative branch of discrict government by the Parliament of Canada.
+50 Transfer of (7) After the establishment of a district government, it may request the Chief Executive Officer subsection (4) to the Government of the New Western Territory or to the Legislature.